zxcvbnius/slate/source/index.md

 ```

-To join a chat-room, you emit a "chats/join" message, with the following payload:
+To join a chat-room, you emit a “chats/join” message, with the following payload.

 <aside class="note"><br/>
 {<br/>